diogro/expressionVariance-manuscript/main.md

 csl: ./cse.csl
 sansfont: Skolar Sans PE TEST
 bibliography: ./references.bib
 abstract: Gene expression provides a basis for understanding physiology, disease, and evolution.
 Transcriptional profiling has revealed how differences in mean expression across groups can drive phenotypic variation in human populations.
 Recent work has expanded towards understanding the role variation in expression plays in shaping this phenotypic variation.
 However, the precise landscape in which this variance exists remains unknown and the factors affecting variation across the landscape remain understudied.
 Here we show the landscape of expression variation over 20,000 samples across 60 studies and 13 tissues.
 Using both within study rankings of variation and a cross-study variance score,  we show that gene function, sequence variation, and molecular signatures are key regulators of gene expression variance.
-Our results serve both a baseline for understanding the landscape of gene expression variance and for study the drivers of the variance.
+Our results serve both a baseline for understanding the landscape of gene expression variance and for the study of drivers of this variance.
 We anticipate that this work will serve as starting point for understanding the factors driving variation in gene expression further push the field torwards a comprehensive understanding of gene expression variation.
 ---

 <!-- https://tex.stackexchange.com/questions/536353/biblatex-colors-and-links-only-the-year-not-the-rest-of-the-citation -->